jorge2412/DataLake2/Open Dev Framework/PowerShell for Linux/Sesssion 2 - Hands On/PowerShell for Linux and macOS.md

 	powershell
 	```

-1. The PowerShell command line supports auto-complete — not just for PowerShell commands (known as *cmdlets*), but for other programs installed on your computer.
+1. PowerShell can help you complete commands — not just PowerShell commands (known as *cmdlets*), but also commands that launch other programs.
 A great example is the vi editor.
 At the PowerShell prompt, you can simply type `vi` to launch vi.
 Or you can ask PowerShell to list all valid commands that begin with "vi."

 	To demonstrate, type the following — the letters "vi" followed by two presses of the `Tab` key — at the PowerShell prompt: